zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tflow_nn_stcube/_index.md

 learning_objectives:

-In this learning path, you will learn how to:

     - Build a letter recognition neural network(NN) model using Tensorflow framework
-    - Run the NN model on an ST board using STM Cube AI
+    - Run the NN model on an STM32 B-L475E-IOT01A2 board using STM Cube AI

 prerequisites:
     - Familiar with C programming on microcontrollers
     - A Windows 10 PC
-    - ST board
+    - STM32 B-L475E-IOT01A2 board

 author_primary: Pareena Verma